Update from Uniti Group Inc. (UNIT): A steady trajectory - The Dwinnex

-Uniti Group Inc. (NASDAQ: UNIT) closed the day trading at $6.34 up 0.79% from the previous closing price of $6.29.
-In other words, the price has increased by $+0.05 from its previous closing price.
-On the day, 2506766 shares were traded.
-UNIT stock price reached its highest trading level at $6.45 during the session, while it also had its lowest trading level at $6.26.
+The closing price of Uniti Group Inc. (NASDAQ: UNIT) was $6.37 for the day, down -2.00% from the previous closing price of $6.50.
+In other words, the price has decreased by -$0.13 from its previous closing price.
+On the day, 1561656 shares were traded.
+UNIT stock price reached its highest trading level at $6.46 during the session, while it also had its lowest trading level at $6.33.

 Will You Miss Out On This Growth Stock Boom?